kubernetes/autoscaler/cluster-autoscaler/README.md

 node group.
 If this condition is not met then all scaling operations are postponed until it is fulfilled.
 Also, any scale down will happen only after at least 10 min after the last scale up.

+# Unready nodes

+From 0.5 CA continues the work even if some (up to 33% or not greater than 3, configurable via flag) percentage of nodes is unavailable.
+Once there is more unready nodes in the cluster CA pauses all operations until the situation improves.
+If there is less unready nodes but they are concentrated in a particular node group then this node group may be excluded from scale-ups.
+Prior to 0.5 CA stopped all operations when a single node became unready.